 - Content setup: If your domain has potential to attract good search engine traffic, you might want to set up some content to help facilitate that.
 If this helps your domain do better in the search engine rankings then it’s a big win regardless of whether you choose to flip the domain only or flip the domain with the content as a “website”.
 The SEO value will be helpful either way.

 - Whois Info: When your domain is for sale you want to be as “reachable” as possible and make it as simple as possible for anyone to inquire about it.
 This is why it might be a good idea to not opt for private whois so your email and contact info would be easily discoverable.

-Before you lift a finger towards selling the domain, it’s important to keep your emotions and personal judgment out of the picture.
+Before you sell domains, it’s important to keep your emotions and personal judgment out of the picture.
 It’s easy to get emotionally attached to a domain name that you think will be the next big thing and sell for 7 figures.

 So here’s a list of the most common approaches people take when selling domains.